 Allow the cake to cool completely on a wire rack before removing it from the pan.
 Bake for 45-55 minutes, or until a cake tester inserted into the center comes out clean.

-Cool and glaze
+Step three: cool and glaze

 After 10 minutes, carefully remove the cake from the pan and place it on a wire cooling rack to cool for 20 minutes more.